Marcelo H. del Pilar: Return of del Pilar's remains and final interment

 Del Pilar's remains were transferred to his birthplace on August 30, 1984.
 His remains were laid to rest under his monument.

 Personal life

 Marriage, children, and grandchildren

 In February 1878, del Pilar married his second cousin Marciana (Chanay) in Tondo.
 The couple had seven children, five girls and two boys: Sofía, José, María Rosario, María Consolación, María Concepción, José Mariano Leon, and Ana (Anita).
 Sofía and Anita, the oldest and youngest child, survived to adulthood.
 On March 12, 1912, Anita married Vicente Marasigan Sr., a businessman from Taal, Batangas.
-She and her husband had six children: Leticia, Vicente, Benita, Josefina, Antonia, and Marcelo.
+She and her husband had six children: Benita, Vicente, Leticia, Josefina, Antonia, and Marcelo.

 Hardships in Spain

 Del Pilar's last years in Spain saw his descent into extreme poverty.
 In a letter to his wife Marciana on August 17, 1892, he wrote: "For my meals, I have to approach friends for loans, day after day.
 To be able to smoke, I have gone to the extreme of picking up cigarette butts in the streets."
 In another letter to his wife on August 3, 1893, he told her about his frequent nightmares: "I always dream that I have Anita on my lap and Sofía by her side; that I kiss them by turns and that both tell me: 'Remain with us, papá, and don't return to Madrid'.
 I awake soaked in tears, and at this very moment that I write this, I cannot contain the tears that drop from my eyes."
 In June 1893, del Pilar's relatives were able to send money so that he could return to the Philippines.
 However, his friends (Regidor, Torres, Blumentritt, Morayta, and Quiroga) advised him to stay in Spain.
 In a letter to his wife on December 21, 1893, he said: "I am afraid of being too hasty, because in view of my present situation, a wrong step on my part will injure many persons, and even if I should pass out of this life, my compatriots would continue to accuse me of imprudence.
 Note that an error of Rizal's did harm to many (the 1887 Calamba trouble)."